maling-it/jekyll-get-data-json/README.md

-# jekyll-get-json
+# jekyll-get-data-json

 > 💎 Import remote JSON data into the data for a Jekyll site

+> This version uses the `_data` folder so that you can more freely manage without having to restart jekyll
 ## Installation

-1. Use `bundle add jekyll-get-json` to add this to your site's Gemfile.
+1. Use `bundle add jekyll-get-data-json` to add this to your site's Gemfile.
 2. Add this plugin to the `plugins` listed in your `_config.yml` file.
 For example:
     ```
     plugins:
-      - jekyll-get-json
+      - jekyll-get-data-json
     ```
+Or you can download the [converter.rb](https://raw.githubusercontent.com/maling-it/jekyll-get-data-json/master/lib/jekyll-get-json/converter.rb) file and put it in the _plugins . folder
 ## Usage

-Add a `jekyll_get_json` section to your `_config.yml` file.
-This section should be an array of objects containing `data` and `json` properties:
+Create a `getjson.yml` file inside your `_data` folder.
+This section should be an object array containing the `data` and `json` properties:
 * The `data` property specifies where in the `site.data` you would like to put this data.
 * The `json` property is the remote URL of the JSON file.